...

 The duration of Lunesta detox and rehabilitation programs are determined by the individual circumstances and the severity of the addiction.
 It's crucial to work with a healthcare professional to get the most appropriate course of treatment and to ensure that you have the support and resources you need to successfully overcome your dependency to Lunesta.
 Read more about Lunesta detox symptoms, timeline, and the best treatment options.

-By We Level Up | Editor Yamilla Francese | Clinically Reviewed By Lauren Barry, LMFT, MCAP, QS, Director of Quality Assurance | Editorial Policy | Research Policy | Last Updated: May 12, 2023
+By We Level Up | Editor Yamilla Francese | Clinically Reviewed By Lauren Barry, LMFT, MCAP, QS, Director of Quality Assurance | Editorial Policy | Research Policy | Last Updated: September 23, 2025

 Lunesta Detox Overview

 Many people worldwide use Lunesta to help with insomnia and other sleep-related issues.
 However, it is possible to become addicted to this medication accidentally.
 People frequently misuse and abuse Lunesta with alcohol and opioid drugs, increasing the risk of dependence and overdose.
 Someone suffering from addiction likely understands that continued drug use has numerous consequences; however, the person continues to use it anyway.
-After becoming addicted, users may experience severe lunesta withdrawal symptoms.
+After becoming addicted, users may experience severe Lunesta withdrawal symptoms.
 And the only natural way to treat this issue is through a Lunesta detox.

 Lunesta Withdrawal Timeline